 Distance: The round trip distance of this easy Zion walk is 2.2 miles / 3.5 km.

-Elevation Gain: The walk is very flat and has very little elevation gain.
+Elevation Gain: The Zion Riverside Walk is very flat and has very little elevation gain.
 Over the course of 2.2 miles, we only gained 57 feet / 17m in elevation.

-Difficulty: The Riverside Walk is short and flat enough to be ranked easy.
-Our 3 & 5 year old kids easily did the entire hike themselves.
+Difficulty: The Riverside Walk is short and flat enough to be ranked as “easy”.
+Our 3 & 5 year old kids easily did the entire length of this kid-friendly hike themselves.

-Duration: This hike took us 1 hour and 50 minutes to complete, which is a pretty typical pace for us with the kids.
-Without the kids, Celine and I could have done this hike in around 35 minutes.
+Duration: It took us 1 hour and 50 minutes to complete the Riverside Walk with our kids.
+Without the kids, Celine and I could have done this short Zion hike in around 35 minutes.

 Riverside Walk Location

 How to Get There: To find a Zion National Park parking spot, you’ll need to arrive quite early in the day, especially during peak times.
-We got there at 8am on a Sunday in April and the lot was nearly full.
+We drove to Zion at 8am on a Sunday in April and the lot was nearly full.

 If you aren’t an early riser, you can take a free shuttle bus from many spots in the town of Springdale to the park gates.
 There are plenty of paid parking spaces in Springdale, but these too fill up early during peak times.

 Between spring and fall, there are no private cars allowed on Scenic Drive within Zion National Park.
-The park operates a free shuttle bus service instead, which takes you to the major spots within the park.
+In lieu of cars, Zion operates a free shuttle bus service instead, which takes you to all the major spots within Zion Canyon.

 The Riverside Walk trailhead is located very close to Shuttle Stop 9 (Temple of Sinawava).
 It’s a 40 minute drive on the shuttle from the Visitor Center to the trailhead.

-There are several special viewpoints on this hike:
+There are several special viewpoints on the Riverside Walk:

-Shortly after the walk begins, you can leave the main trail and walk on a dirt path to the side of the Virgin River.
-Above this point is a super-high waterfall which starts near the top of one of the towering cliffs overhead.
+Shortly after the Riverside Walk begins, you can leave the main trail and walk on a dirt path to the side of the Virgin River.
+Above this point is a super-high Zion waterfall which starts near the top of one of the towering cliffs overhead.

 Hiking Riverside Walk with Kids

-- This trail is paved, but it’s covered with a thin layer of dirt, which can get a bit slippery at times.
-You can wear just about anything you’d like on your feet for this hike, but you may want closed toed shoes if you leave the main trail for the dirt path side trails along the riverside.
+• The Riverside Walk trail is paved, but it’s covered with a thin layer of dirt, which can get a bit slippery at times.
+You can wear just about anything you’d like on your feet for this hike, but you may want closed toed walking shoes if you leave the main trail for the dirt path side trails along the riverside.

-- Given this hike is in a narrow canyon, be prepared for cooler weather than the forecast calls for.
+• Given the Riverside Walk is through in a narrow canyon, be prepared for cooler weather than the forecast calls for.
 It takes much longer for the sun to find you on this hike, so it can be quite chilly.
+A light fleece jacket will help keep you warm.

-- This trail is stroller accessible, but the vast majority of hikers with small kids had them in a carrier for this hike.
+• The Riverside Walk is stroller accessible, but the vast majority of hikers with small kids had their kids in a carrier for this hike.

-- Keep your eyes open for wildlife.
+• Keep your eyes open for Zion wildlife.
 We saw a wild turkey on the shuttle bus ride and we saw a deer in the trees during this hike.

-- There are lots of very friendly squirrels along the trail, which will delight your kids.
+• There are lots of very friendly squirrels along the Riverside trail, which will delight your kids.
 Note, the fine for feeding them is $100.

 We have an entire post full of all our best tips for hiking with kids and this one with all the best hiking gear for kids.